toniclecb/springbootregistration/readme.md

 Then we need to change default 8081 port to the value found in "${local.server.port}" property (@Value);
 Now setup() method is no longer static, because of use of 'port', for that reason we used @TestInstance(Lifecycle.PER_CLASS) annotation (when this annotation is used, the test class is instantiated once per test class, rather than once per test method);
 Moved TimeController file to 'controllers' directory.

+### 114_changeStatusResponse

+The HTTP status code 201 (created) is used in an API REST when a new resource has been successfully created as a result of a POST request.
+This is the correct HTTP status code to return because it indicates that the server has fulfilled the request and has created a new resource as a result.
+Along with the "Location" header that provides the URL of the newly created resource, helps to identify the location of the new resource and allows clients to access it.
+In the test we changed the value 200 to 201 in statusCode, and we tested the "Location" header with the line: assertTrue(headerLocation.contains("/register/" + savedRegister.getId()));